futureofcoding/futureofcoding.org/log.md

 <h1 id="title">Log</h1>

 Welcome to my development journal.
 This is an experiment in radical transparency.
 You can read my unfiltered daily thoughts below.
 Pardon my typo-laden stream-of-consciousness.
+It was inspired by Jamie Brandon's development journals for [Eve](http://incidentalcomplexity.com/2014/10/16/retrospective/) and [Imp](https://github.com/jamii/imp).

 The data for this page is pulled from the commit message history for this repository.
 It's similar to what you'd see if you did `git log`.
+(I used to keep these kind of notes in the [now deprecated journal](./journal).
+Those journal entries are below in the log - [imported via some skullduggery](https://beta.observablehq.com/@stevekrouse/parse-and-join-journal-to-commits).)

 <div id="commits-container">
 {% for commit in site.data.git-log %}